astropenguin/ndradex/README.md

 The geometry of escape probability is uniform (`'uni'`) by default.
 You can change these values with custom config (see customizations below).

-The output is a [xarray]'s Dataset with zero dimension:
+The output is a [xarray]'s Dataset with no dimension:

 ```python
 >>> print(ds)